-By losing weight through gastric bypass, gastric sleeve or Lap-Band surgeries, you may be able to increase your chances of regular ovulation and therefore of becoming pregnant.
+By losing weight through gastric bypass or gastric sleeve you may be able to increase your chances of regular ovulation and therefore of becoming pregnant.
 Additionally, if you do lose weight before a pregnancy, your chances of developing preeclampsia and other pregnancy complications are also reduced.

 However, it is important to note that while bariatric surgery can help you achieve weight loss that could lead to a successful pregnancy, you should not get pregnant for 18 to 24 months after having weight loss procedures of any kind.
 Your body is vulnerable during this period after surgery.
 It is adjusting to new ways of interacting with food and absorbing nutrition, and this could affect your baby’s development during the critical first trimester.
 In some cases, women who have gotten pregnant have found it necessary to reverse a weight loss surgery procedure to prevent malnutrition in themselves and their unborn child.